|

 You might also be wondering why I used terms like traditional and non-traditional church.
 Well, a traditional church might be a church associated with a denominational connection.
 These would be churched that refer to themselves as Presbyterian, Methodist, Lutheran, Baptist, of Catholic.
 A non-traditional church might consider themselves as non-denominational or independent.
 Traditional churches generally, maintain or follow a Liturgical or church calendar that marks specific seasons, celebrations, and/or sacred days throughout the year.
 Some non-traditional churches choose to step away from those "traditions."
 Whether traditional or non-traditional, what's most important is that the church stay faithful to the gospel of Jesus Christ while maintaining Biblical teaching.

 The second, the video below, is from Phil Vischer's, What's In the Bible, video series.
-Phil is the creator of VeggieTales and What's In the Bible, a video series that teaches kids the Bible.
+Phil is the co-creator of VeggieTales and What's In the Bible, a video series that teaches kids the Bible.
 In the video below, Phil and his friends talk about Easter and the importance of what Jesus did for us on the cross.
-The video is crazy helpful and great to watch with your kids.
-Take a few minutes to watch both videos.
+The video is really helpful and great to watch with your kids.

 Hopefully you now have a better understanding of what Holy Week is, and why we take time to reflect and celebrate the events of this week.
 If you still have questions I would suggest you reach out to your pastor, youth pastor, or kids pastor and ask them to help you better understand Holy Week.

-If you are not connected with a church, feel email us here at Life in the Higham House.
+If you are not connected with a church, feel free to email us here at Life in the Higham House.
 We would be happy to help you in any way we can.
 You can also leave a question in the comments below!
 Be sure to join us starting this Sunday, as we begin Family Devotions for Holy Week!
-Then check in with us every day through Holy Week for the daily devotion.
-Each day's post will go live at 1 PM EST. It's going to be a great week.
-Happy Easter! - the higham family
+It's going to be a great week.
+Happy Easter! - jay & amy

 0 Comments